 If you’re very sure of your particular amp and mic combination and want some color from the recording room itself, then miking up an amp can produce very natural, organic results.

-Keep in mind that this method requires most commitment at source, as the tone cannot be substantially altered once recorded this way.
+Keep in mind that this method requires most commitment at the source, as the tone cannot be substantially altered once recorded this way.

 A good option often used in modern recordings is to record both DI and the amp sound in parallel through an A/B splitter box, to get the best of both worlds.
-If you’re recording in a home studio and don’t have a treated live room available, taking a line out from a bass amp is a good way to get the amp’s character without the interference from an untreated room.
+If you’re recording in a home studio and don’t have a treated live room available, taking a line out from a bass amp is a good way to get the amp’s character without interference from an untreated room.

-6. Pick a good preamp
+6. Pick a Good Preamp